cicovic-andrija/notes/rust-prog-lang.md

 - Rust installation and upgrade tool: `rustup`.
 - Compiler: `rustc`.
 - Advanced build system and package manager: `cargo`.
-- The module system includes concepts such as scope, packages, crates, modules, paths etc.
+- The module system includes concepts such as scope, packages, crates, modules, paths, etc.
 - The module system is closely tied to the `cargo` build system.
 - Package consists of one or more crates and a `Cargo.toml` crate descriptor.
 - Crate can be built into a binary executable (contain the `main` function) or into a library.
 - Package can contain at most one library crate.
-- Crate root is a source file that the compiler starts from and makes up the root module of the create.
+- Crate root is a source file that the compiler starts from and makes up the root module of the crate.
 - By convention, `src/main.rs` is the crate root of the binary crate that has tha same name as the package.
 - By convention, `src/lib.rs` is the crate root of the library crate that has tha same name as the package.
 - Package can have multiple binary crates by placing files in the `src/bin` directory, each file will be a crate root for a separate binary crate.
-- Modules let the programmer control the organization, scope and privacy of paths.
+- Modules let the programmer control the organization, scope and privacy of code.
 - To declare a module `module1`, in the crate root use `mod module1;` / `mod module1 {}`
-    The compiler will look for module code in three places: 1) inline, in the block of code following the declaration, 2) in `src/module1.rs`, 3) in `src/module1/mod.rs`.
+    The compiler will look for module code in three places: 1) inline, in the block of code following the declaration, 2) in `src/module1.rs`, 3) in `src/module1/mod.rs` (deprecated).
-- To declare a submodule `sub1`, in any file other than the crate root use `mod sub1;` / `mod sub1 {}`.
+- To declare a submodule `sub1`, in any file that belongs to `module1` use `mod sub1;` / `mod sub1 {}`.
-    The compiler will look for code in three places: 1) inline, in the block of code following the declaration, 2) in `src/module1/sub1.rs`, 3) in `src/module1/sub1/mod.rs`.
+    The compiler will look for code in three places: 1) inline, in the block of code following the declaration, 2) in `src/module1/sub1.rs`, 3) in `src/module1/sub1/mod.rs` (deprecated).
-- Declaring a module once, somewhere in the module tree, is enough for the compiler to know that that module needs to be built.
 - Path is a full name of an identifier, e.g. type, for example: `crate::module1::sub1::Type1`.
 - All identifiers in a module are private from it's parent module's perspective, and cannot be accessed with its path by default.
 However, identifiers in a parent module are accessible by default from